formancehq/docs/docs/ledger/numscript/multi-source/index.md

 <Prereqwarn />

-Once you've run that transaction succesfully, let's have a look at [`donnameagle`'s balance'](https://control.formance.com/accounts/player:donnameagle).
+Once you've run that transaction succesfully, let's have a look at `donnameagle`'s balance:

 ![`donnameagle` paid 38 and `tomhaverford` paid 37 coin](multi-source-1.png)